shirleywang27/shirleywang27.github.io/_posts/2017-10-31-Capstone-Project.md

 ![_config.yml]({{ site.baseurl }}/images/predictions.png)

-The target is to predict the outcome of this student whether she can reach band 8 in Year 9 or not.
+The target is to predict the outcome of this student whether she can reach Band 8 in Year 9 or not.
 The variables take into consideration is the performance in Y7 Numeracy Naplan test, that is the score for each question for this student.

 After comparing with different models, such as decision tree, k nearest neighbours, I have chosen Logistic Regression as my prediction model.
 The reason why I choose this model is because this prediction is roughly linear, that means if a student is doing well in Y7 test then she is more likely to pass her Y9 test.
 Logistic Regression is a liner model which will work better in this situation.